 -Lymphoma: Analysis of mutations reported in various types of lymphoma, including follicular, DLBCL, CLL, and T-cell lymphoma.
 However, for a complete evaluation of lymphoma including determining double hit lymphoma and diagnosis of ABC vs GBC, RNA adding the ordering GTC-Hematology PLUS panel is recommended.

--Multiple Myeloma: This panel detects mutations in the coding sequence of genes frequently mutated in MM, but for a thorough evaluation, we recommend ordering GTC-Hematology PLUS to cover expression abnormalities and chromosomal translocations.
+-Multiple Myeloma: This Hematology Profile detects mutations in the coding sequence of genes frequently mutated in MM, but for a thorough evaluation, we recommend ordering GTC-Hematology PLUS to cover expression abnormalities and chromosomal translocations.

 Turn Around Time: 5-7 days

 - Bone marrow: 2 mL.
 EDTA tube is preferred.

 - Peripheral blood: 5 mL.
 EDTA tube is preferred.